Implement custom integrations

 GET /resource-types — Returns available resource categories for filtering in the UI.

-Your models endpoint should return objects with these fields:
+Your /models (records) endpoint should return objects with these fields:

 Field Required Description